-In 2018 I received the Free Press Unlimited fund to travel to the sinking Island state of Kiribati in january 2019 where I will photograph the Kiribati people in their fight against the rising ocean.
+In 2018 I received the Free Press Unlimited fund and the BJP (extraordinary journalistic projects) fund to travel to the sinking Island state of Kiribati in january 2019 where I will photograph the Kiribati people in their fight against the rising ocean.

 I studied Fine Art on ArtEZ Hogeschool voor de kunsten (Arnhem, The Netherlands) and Photography at Bezalel (Jerusalem, Israel).
 I graduated in 2012 and worked for different magazines and newspapers ever since.
 I work for Het Parool, De Morgen Magazine, VICE, The Independent, KNACK, VPRO, Fluter, CNN, and Trouw.

 I also work as an image editor for Amsterdam based newspaper Het Parool and the television: VPRO.